1 Samuel 13:1

 The NET bible reads: "Saul was THIRTY (1- footnote) years old when he began to reign; he ruled over Israel for FORTY (2 - footnote) years."

-Then in the footnote "today's most eminent textual scholar" tells us: The Hebrew Masoretic Text does not have "thirty."
+Then in the footnote the NET tells us: The Hebrew Masoretic Text does not have "thirty."
 A number appears to have dropped out of the Hebrew text here, since as it stands the MT (literally, "a son of a year") must mean that Saul was only one year old when he began to reign!
 Although most LXX mss lack the entire verse, some Greek mss have "thirty years" here (while others have "one year").
 The Syriac Peshitta has Saul's age as twenty-one...
 The present translation ("thirty") is a possible but admittedly uncertain proposal.

-Regarding the change from "when he had reigned TWO years" to "he ruled over Israel for FORTY years", the good Doctor says: The MT has "two years" here.
+Regarding the change from "when he had reigned TWO years" to "he ruled over Israel for FORTY years" Wallace and company say: The MT has "two years" here.
 If this number is to be accepted as correct, the meaning apparently would be that after a lapse of two years at the beginning of Saul's reign, he then went about the task of consolidating an army as described in what follows."

 (Note: What a shocker!
 If we follow what the Hebrew text says, the King James reading is correct!
 But Dr. Wallace can't seem to accept this.)
 So he continues: